alanxoc3/concards/README.md

 When learning a language, you might find yourself writing a flashcard that transitions a phrase from language #1 to language #2 and writing another flashcard that transitions the same phrase from language #2 to language #1.
-Concards makes this easier with the reversible card operator `::`.
+Concards makes this easier with the  `::` operator
 ```
 #: saluton al la mundo :: hello world :#